joshwlambert/DAISIEmainland_ms/joss_guidelines.md

 - [x] Number of commits.
 - [x] Number of authors.
 - [x] Total lines of code (LOC).
 Submissions under 1000 LOC will usually be flagged, those under 300 LOC will be desk rejected.
-- [ ] Whether the software has already been cited in academic papers.
+- [x] Whether the software has already been cited in academic papers.

+> The DAISIEmainland package has been applied to test the robustness of the DAISIE model [@lambert_effect_2022]

-- [ ] Whether the software is sufficiently useful that it is _likely to be cited_ by your peer group.
+- [x] Whether the software is sufficiently useful that it is _likely to be cited_ by your peer group.

 In addition, JOSS requires that software should be feature-complete (i.e., no half-baked solutions), packaged appropriately according to common community standards for the programming language being used (e.g., [Python](https://packaging.python.org), [R](https://r-pkgs.org/index.html)), and designed for maintainable extension (not one-off modifications of existing tools).
 "Minor utility" packages, including "thin" API clients, and single-function packages are not acceptable.

 ### Co-publication of science, methods, and software

- * [ ] RJCB: mention the academic article
+ * [x] RJCB: mention the academic article

+> The DAISIEmainland package has been applied to test the robustness of the DAISIE model [@lambert_effect_2022]

 Sometimes authors prepare a JOSS publication alongside a contribution describing a science application, details of algorithm development, and/or methods assessment.
 In this circumstance, JOSS considers submissions for which the implementation of the software itself reflects a substantial scientific effort.
 This may be represented by the design of the software, the implementation of the algorithms, creation of tutorials, or any other aspect of the software.
 We ask that authors indicate whether related publications (published, in review, or nearing submission) exist as part of submitting to JOSS.